Subspace Learning From Bits: Numerical Experiments

 \section{Numerical Experiments}

-In the numerical experiments, we first examine the performance of the truncated EVD algorithm in a batch setting in terms of reconstruction accuracy and robustness to flipping errors, and compare it against the convex optimization algorithm in \eqref{algorithm}.
-We then examine the performance of the online subspace estimation algorithm in Section~\ref{online} and apply it to the problem of line spectrum estimation.
+In the numerical experiments, we first examine the performance of the spectral estimator in a batch setting in terms of reconstruction accuracy and robustness to flipping errors, with comparisons against the convex optimization algorithm in \eqref{algorithm}.
+We then examine the performance of the tailored spectral estimator when the covariance matrix is additionally Toeplitz.
+Next, we examine the performance of the online subspace estimation algorithm in Section~\ref{online} and apply it to the problem of line spectrum estimation.
+Finally, we examine the effects of aggregation over finite samples.